 Ever wondered how to cook jasmine rice?
 Here is the guide on how to cook the perfect rice on the stovetop, in a slow cooker or Instant Pot.

 Jasmine rice was a big staple of my diet growing up.
 Mama Lin always cooked jasmine rice for dinner.
-Even on rare occasions when my older siblings ordered pizza for dinner, Mama Lin would still cook rice to eat on the side.
-Dinner without rice simply doesn’t happen in Mama Lin’s house.
+In her house, dinner without rice simply doesn’t exist.
+Even on rare occasions when we ordered pizza for dinner, Mama Lin still cooked rice to eat on the side.

 To me, perfectly cooked rice should be soft, chewy, and slightly sticky.
 You should be able to make out the individual grains of rice once it’s cooked.
 Cooking the rice with too much water breaks down the rice’s structure, leaving you with rice that has a mushy texture.